 That’s OK!
-Not everyone has a big freezer.
+Not everyone has a big freezer or lots of meal prep containers.
 Here’s what you can do:

 - Make your lunch for the week – place some cooked chicken, rice and greens, or some pre-chopped salad into 5 containers (no dressing) that you can just pull out each day.

 - Sort breakfast out to make mornings a breeze.
 For instance, you might make these Chia Puddings (or there are loads of recipes in the 28 Day Weight Loss Challenge) or a batch of the Gluten Free Granola to keep on hand for the week.

 - Meal prep your snacks for the week and store them in the fridge.
 Think Zucchini Carrot Cake, or Lemon and Coconut Bliss Balls.
 These don’t take up much room.